-ARTICLE I. NAME, OBJECT, ORGANIZATION, & JURISDICTION
+ARTICLE I. NAME, OBJECT, ORGANIZATION, & JURISDICTION (CONTENTS)

 Section 1.
 Name

 The name of this Corporation is Society of Mineral Museum Professionals, hereinafter referred to as the Corporation.

 Section 2.
 Objects